Dustless-SMP/Scarpet-1.12/README.md

 ## Credits

 The code for this version of scarpet is basically a copy pasta of [the first scarpet's code](https://github.com/gnembon/carpetmod), 1.13.2, which is a lot easier to put into mc.
+The original plan was to use this, but then I found https://github.com/Advait-Sen/ScarpetInterpreter which does the hard work for me.

+Note that here we use a simplified fork of that (https://github.com/Dustless-SMP/ScarpetInterpreter), which doesn't contain so much of the mathsy stuff.

 ## Getting Started
 ### Setting up your sources